seanrobertmcmanus/FlappyBird/README.md

 2. Tap the spacebar to make the bird flap its wings and gain altitude.
 3. Navigate the bird through the gaps in the pipes.
 4. Try to achieve the highest possible score by passing as many sets of pipes as you can!
-5. *NOTE*: You can play again by refreshing the page, I will be adding a play again button soon.

 ## Installation